Validation of a CityJSON file

 Observe that not only the schema was tested, but also the internal consistency of the file was tested.
 The following were tested:

-It is possible that the validation returns warnings, eg when an attribute is not an “official” one in the CityGML dataset.
-It is not considered an error and thus only a warning is raised.
+It is possible that the validation returns warnings, eg when there are duplicate vertices, those are not considered errors and thus only a warning is raised.

 "CityObjects" is a required property, and that it is missing from the file: